Skip to content

 Are there any exceptions that can be thrown?

-To put it short, your test depends on what you are testing, if your written test does not bring any more validation than the static validation, is there even a need for your test?
+To put it short, your test depends on what you are testing.
+If your written test does not bring any more validation than the static validation, is there even a need for your test?

 Planning the usecase